What is acute disseminated encephalomyelitis?

 What are the symptoms of acute disseminated encephalomyelitis?

-More than half of patients have an illness, usually an infection, 2 to 4 weeks before developing ADEM.
+More than half of patients have an illness, usually an infection, two to four weeks before developing ADEM.
 Most of these illnesses are viral or bacterial, often no more than an upper respiratory tract infection.
 In children with ADEM, prolonged and severe headaches occur.
 In addition, the patient develops fevers during the ADEM course.

 Along with this pattern, the patients usually get neurological symptoms which may include: